 Gestation - Gestation is defined as the period during which the embryo develops.

 Intrauterine device (IUD) - The IUD is made of plastic, with a string attached to one end.
 The IUD contains either copper wire or progesterone to help it prevent pregnancy.
-We use the copper IUD (also called Paragard or the Copper-T), which lasts for at least 3-5 years.
+We use three types of IUDs: Copper IUD also called Paragard or Copper-T (lasts 5 years), the hormonal Jaydess IUD (3 year) and hormonal Mirena IUD (5 year).
 The IUD is approximately 99% effective at preventing pregnancy.
 After insertion, an IUD is effective immediately.

 An IUD is usually inserted during a menstrual period when the cervix is slightly open and pregnancy is least likely.
 It may be inserted at any time, however.
 The procedure for insertion takes about 5-15 minutes.
 Most women feel cramping during and after insertion.
 Ibuprofen can help relieve cramping.
 Picture